bhataprameya/Kernel_Module_JProbes/README.md

 This Project contains a Proc Kernel Module Kernel_code.c and a User module user_code.c

--Kernel_code.c: Is a proc interface with JProbes to handle all the page faults that occure on the perticular process whose pid is passed as parameter
+-Kernel_code.c: Is a proc interface with JProbes to handle all the page faults that occure on the perticular process whose pid is passed as parameter.

 -User_code.c: Is a User applicatiion which reads the data collect from kernal module and prints it on the terminal.